 How do I choose a carrier oil?

-Choosing a carrier oil may seem like a daunting task, but it doesn’t have to be!
+Choosing a carrier oil may seem daunting, but it doesn’t have to be!
 Here are a few things to keep in mind when choosing a carrier oil for your needs:

-– What is your skin type?
-Some carrier oils are better suited for certain skin types than others.
+• What is your skin type?
+Some carrier oils are better suited for specific skin types than others.
 For example, Jojoba oil is often used to help control oily skin.

-– Allergies?
-Be sure to check if you have any allergies to any of the ingredients in the carrier oil before using it.
+• Allergies?
+Be sure to check if you have any allergies to any ingredients in the carrier oil before using it.
 This is especially important with nut oils like Macadamia.

 What is the most healing carrier oil?

-There are a lot of different carrier oils available, each with its own unique benefits.
+Many different carrier oils are available, each with its unique benefits.
 So, which one is best?

-Well, that really depends on what you’re looking to achieve.
-For example, if you’re coping with inflammation or skin irritation, then a carrier oil like Thistle oil or Comfrey oil may be your best bet.
+Well, that depends on what you’re looking to achieve.
+For example, if you’re coping with inflammation or skin irritation, a carrier oil like Thistle or Comfrey oil may be your best bet.

-On the other hand, if you’re looking to improve the appearance of scars and stretch marks, then Rosehip oil, Calendula oil or Tamanu oil would be more beneficial.
+On the other hand, if you want to improve the appearance of scars and stretch marks, then Rosehip oil, Calendula oil or Tamanu oil would be more beneficial.

 Ultimately, it’s important to experiment with different carrier oils to see which one works best for you.
 And remember, just because some vegetable oils are more popular or expensive doesn’t necessarily mean they are better than others.